coursekevin/mpbatch/README.md

 # mpbatch
-Mpbatch is a python library intends to make the multi-core processing of items which require repeated function evaluations more simple.
+Mpbatch is a small python package that simplifies multi-core processing for batch processes.

 ## Installation
 Install directly from git with: